-Battle Ground UGA.
+• Battle Ground UGA.
 The city of Battle Ground added 80 acres to its UGA in the comprehensive plan update.
-The GMHB ruled that the city did not need the land.
+The Hearings Board ruled that the city did not need the land.
 To comply with the ruling, the 17 parcels comprising the 80 acres are proposed to be removed from Battle Ground's UGA and given a comprehensive plan designation and zoning of R-5 as it was prior to the update.

-Comprehensive Plan Text Changes

-(New language is underlined; language to be deleted is in strikeout; page numbers refer to the current comprehensive plan)
+Comprehensive Plan Text Changes (page numbers refer to the current comprehensive plan)